Kirkmaiden: Archaeology

-The ditch is broken by a causeway 2.5m wide which is faced with granite boulders along its south-side.
-To the north of the causeway the ditch measures 9m in breadth and varies from 1.3m in depth externally to 2m internally, but to the south it is only 6.5m in breadth and 1.1m in depth.
+The ditch is broken by a causeway 2.5m wide, which is faced with granite boulders along its south side.
+To the north of the causeway, the ditch measures 9m in breadth and varies from 1.3m in depth externally to 2m internally, but to the south, it is only 6.5m in breadth and 1.1m in depth.
 The ditch is only visible at the southern end of the rampart and measures up to 5.5m in breadth by 0.3m in depth.
-The entrance through the outer defence was probably at its southern end where the rampart and ditch stop 3m and 5m short of the edge of the promontory respectively.
+The entrance through the outer defence was probably at its southern end, where the rampart and ditch stop 3m and 5m short of the edge of the promontory respectively.

-About 20m east of the ditch there is an outer rampart with external ditch.
-At its north end the rampart has been reduced to little more than a scatter of stones but towards the south it is up to 4.4m thick and 0.5m high.
+About 20m east of the ditch, there is an outer rampart with an external ditch.
+At its north end, the rampart has been reduced to little more than a scatter of stones, but towards the south, it is up to 4.4m thick and 0.5m high.
 "Vitrified" stone was recovered from the outer rampart.

-It had an entrance passage on the east where the wall was at least 4.5m to 6m thick.
+It had an entrance passage on the east side, where the wall was at least 4.5-6m thick.

-Core Hill Fort Iron-Dark age Fort is situated on the summit of Core Hill, immediately south of Kirkmaiden churchyard.
+Core Hill Fort, an Iron Dark Age Fort, is situated on the summit of Core Hill, immediately south of Kirkmaiden churchyard.
 It measures 28.3m by 21m within the inner rampart, which varies from a low bank 3.4m thick and 0.5m high, to a scarp up to 2.3m high externally.
 A stone axe was found in the interior.

 High Drummore Motte and Bailey in the mid-eastern side of the Rhins.
 The mound is 10 ft high, but is 23 ft high to the east and protected on the west by a rampart and ditch.
-The top is about 40 ft in diameter, and has a hollow about 18 ft across and 3 to 4 ft deep, with an entrance from the east.
+The top is about 40 ft in diameter and has a hollow about 18 ft across and 3 to 4 ft deep, with an entrance on the east side.
 A rampart goes down the slope towards the east with an interspace of 60 ft.
-On the south there was an entrance about 8 ft wide at the base of the mound and on the south of the base the rampart is about 24 ft thick at base and 6 ft high externally.
-Between it and the edge of the glen lies a terrace 20 ft wide near the mound, decreasing to the east where it is 6 ft wide.
-The bailey lies on the east and measures 28m by 20m within a bank up to 7.2m thick and 2.5m high on the south which enclosed the motte.
+On the south, there was an entrance about 8 ft wide at the base of the mound, and on the south side of the base, the rampart is about 24 ft thick at the base and 6 ft high externally.
+Between it and the edge of the glen lies a terrace 20 ft wide near the mound, narrowing to 6 ft to the east.
+The bailey lies on the east and measures 28m by 20m within a bank up to 7.2m thick and 2.5m high on the south, which enclosed the motte.

 5th - 6th century grave covered by a stone slab bearing a badly weathered Latin inscription.
-The original description of the stone (which is now lost) records that the name Ventidius was legible together with another, which translated as "sub-deacon".
-It is thought that this could be the 5th stone from Kirkmadrine.
-The grave being of a much later date.
+The original description of the stone (now lost) records that the name Ventidius was legible alongside another name, which translates as "sub-deacon".
+It is thought to be the 5th stone from Kirkmadrine.
+The grave is much later in date.
 A standing stone is situated 460m NNW of Low Curghie.